svenfraeys/sf-asset-service/README.md

 # sf-asset-service

-sfassetservice is a REST api that allows you to author, edit, query and delete digital assets
+sfassetservice is a REST API that allows you to author, edit, query and delete digital assets.
+This repository is experimental and and can be used as reference.

 ## Installation